Stefan Sunde President

 Pereen Dhaliwal Canterbury-Westland Chair

 Canterbury-Westland stretches as far as Kahurangi Point and all the way down to Awarua Point on the West Coast.
 The region also stretches to cover Canterbury and Tasman, thus encompassing a decent half of the entire South Island.
 Since Christchurch is the largest urban area of the region, it is therefore also the most active.
 The University of Canterbury is situated in the Ilam electorate, which allows students the opportunity to get involved within a key electorate of the region.
 We host a variety of events throughout the year, from monthly drinks to policy debates.
 There is something for everyone and as well as having some good fun along the way, we offer you the chance to get involved and to make your voice heard.
 I was first involved back in 2014 when I was still in high school on the West Coast.
 Since moving to Christchurch to further my studies at the University of Canterbury in 2016, I was elected as Secretary of the CW region and as of this year, I have been elected as Chair of the region.
 Whether you’re deeply in engrossed in politics or just want to know more about the Young Nats, then get in touch and join us for an unforgettable experience!

-Tim joined the Southern Young Nats in 2011 and has held several roles before becoming Chair in October 2015.
-After growing up in Dunedin, he is studying towards an LLB/BA at the University of Otago, and has a couple of part time jobs.
-He sees his role as encouraging involvement in the Young Nats, at whatever level and allowing people to get the most out of their experience.
-Tim works to ensure everyone has a good time in the Southern Young Nats and doesn’t take it too seriously!
+Vivian has been part of the Southern Young Nats since 2012 and held several roles on the Southern Executive before becoming Chair in October 2017.
+After growing up in Dunedin, he is studying towards an LLB and BCom in Economics at the University of Otago.
+He balances his academics with his love of rugby, being active as a player, coach, and big fan of the Highlanders.
+He sees his role as encouraging involvement in the Young Nats across the whole Southern Region, and allowing people to get the most out of their Young Nats experience.
+Vivian does his best to ensure everyone has a good time in the Southern Young Nats!